-The California Conceptions program provides all clinical services in Davis California.
+The California Conceptions program provides all clinical services in Sacramento California.
 We do not ship embryos from this program.
-Patients must travel to Davis California for their transfer procedures.
+Patients must travel to Sacramento California for their transfer procedures.
 We have experience working with patients from around the world.

 Payment for diagnostic services such as the saline-contrast ultrasound are due at the time of the service.
 The package price for the California Conceptions Program is due when the first donor profile is accepted.
 The three transfers must be completed within one year of the initial payment.

 The California Conceptions Donor Embryo Program is a 3 cycle program offered only with advanced payment and can not be billed to insurance.
 We do not provide any itemized statements for service and do not participate in billing for insurance for this program.
 Patients with insurance may be able to use their insurance for diagnostic testing when preparing for the program.

 These terms are often used interchangeably but it is not completely accurate to do so.
 Donor embryos most often refers to embryos formed using donor sperm and donor eggs.
 Donated embryos most frequently refers to embryos left over from another person/couples treatments and then donated to a recipient.
 Embryo adoption is a misleading term because there isn’t an actual adoption process.
 California Conceptions is a donor embryo program and California IVF Fertility Center does occasional have donated embryos available, though this happens infrequently.